 A 17-year-old boy was severely injured in a serious pedestrian accident that occurred on February 21, 2012, around 11 a.m. at an East San Diego County intersection.
 According to Sonny Saghera, a spokesman for Heartland Fire & Rescue Department, the teen was trying to cross the tracks when an eastbound train hit him at La Mesa Boulevard and Spring Street.

 Emergency crews had to pull the boy out from underneath the trolley.
-Medics responding to this took him to Sharp Memorial Hospital for treatment of critical injuries.
+Medics responding to this serious train accident took him to Sharp Memorial Hospital for treatment of critical injuries.
 If it hadn’t been for the conductor’s quick response, the boy could have lost his life.
 Read the rest »

 Call the Jurewitz Law Group at (619) 233-5020 and begin your path to recovery with a no-cost consultation today.